vmleon/oracle-atp-da/lab4/README.md

 cd tasks-cc
 ```

-This custom component is going to make REST API calls to fetch information from SODA.
+This custom component is going to make REST API calls to fetch information from APEX.
 To do so, we need to install an extra library called [node-fetch](https://www.npmjs.com/package/node-fetch).

 Install the library with the following command: